christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 {% endhighlight %}

-In conclusion, just insert the JS script in the HTML header of all the WWWW pages, and add the Applink tag where a mobile redirection can be done.
+In conclusion, just insert the JS script in the HTML header of all the WWW pages, and add the Applink tag where a mobile redirection can be done.

 **It's a re-use of the "Applink standard" in our JS to decide if there has to be a redirection, and where to redirect in such a case.**